Code-Institute-Submissions/rita-stu-ms1/README.md

 There are two email links (mailto:) at the top and bottom of every page to offer the user another form of making contact with questions or queries.

 __Feature 3: Downloads__

-The design aims to accommodate downloadable PDFs to offer the user an offline/printable version of the information they've been looking for (and have now found, hopefully).
+The design aims to accommodate downloadable PDFs to offer the user an offline/printable version of the information they've been looking for.

-Feature 1 allows users to ...
-Feature 2 ...

-__Features Left to Implement__
+### Features Left to Implement

-..* __Selector Tool__: would be a very useful feature to offer users (time constraints and lack of current skills means developing a working tool for this project is a bit beyond me at the moment).
+* __Selector Tool__: would be a very useful feature to offer users (time constraints and lack of current skills means developing a working tool for this project is a bit beyond me at the moment);
-..* Recipes page, including downloadable PDFs
+* __Recipes__ page, including downloadable PDFs;
-..* Expand site with non-seasonal veg/herbs
+* __Site expansion__: include non-seasonal veg/herbs;
-..* Blog: an active blog with comments enabled for healthy, open discussion between users.
+* Blog: an active blog with comments enabled for healthy, open discussion between users.

 ## Technologies Used

+    • __HTML__
+    • __CSS__: employed to enhance the html code.
+CSS ideas from w3schools were utilised, in particular flexboxes, responsive design code and Google fonts code.
+    • __Google fonts__: two Google fonts were used throughout the site – Roboto and Exo
+    • __Bootstrap__ v4.3: nav menu with dropdown function was used for the main navigation menu
+    • __GIMP__: used to resize images and create .png versions
+    • __Gitpod__: used to write code and documentation for deployment to Github.
+    • __Github__: used to store the project as a live site for reveiw by assessors.
+    • __Figma__: used to create a wireframe as a mockup of design ideas before writing the code (creating the site).